vatpac-technology/sops/docs/aerodromes/Bankstown.md

 The Standard Assignable level from BK ADC to SY TCU is `A030`, any other level must be prior coordinated.

+Aircraft shall be instructed to contact SY TCU passing `A015`.

 ### Arrivals/Overfliers
 SY TCU will heads-up coordinate arrivals/overfliers from Class C to BK ADC.
 IFR aircraft will be cleared for the coordinated approach (Instrument or Visual) prior to handoff to BK ADC, unless BK ADC nominates a restriction.